pwwang/immunopipe/docs/input.md

 Other optional files:

-- If `GENE_EXPR_INVESTIGATION_CLUSTERS` module is enabled, a gene file is required.
-    The file should have first column the gene name in features and second the name to show in the plots.
-It could be also just one column, then the names to show in the plots will be the same as the gene names.

 - If `METABOLIC` is enabled, a gmt file with metabolic pathways (can be found [here][1]) and a GTF file with exons are required for the analysis.
 The GTF file can be obtained by filter the type with `exon` from http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/genes/hg38.refGene.gtf.gz or http://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/genes/hg38.refGene.gtf.gz